panva/jose/docs/interfaces/jwt_verify.JWTVerifyOptions.md

 • `Optional` **algorithms**: `string`[]

 A list of accepted JWS "alg" (Algorithm) Header Parameter values.
 By default all "alg" (Algorithm) values applicable for the used key/secret are allowed.

-Note: "none" is never accepted.
+Note: Unsecured JWTs (`{ "alg": "none" }`) are never accepted by this API.

 ___